-The California Opportunity Youth Apprenticeship (COYA) Grant was established in Senate Bill 191 for the purposes of providing funding for existing apprenticeship and pre-apprenticeship programs or to develop new apprenticeship and pre-apprenticeship programs to serve opportunity youth who are disconnected or are at risk of disconnection from systems such as education, employment, housing and more.
-The COYA Grant Program received \$20 million in FY 2022-2023 and another \$20 million in FY 2023-2024.
+The California Opportunity Youth Apprenticeship (COYA) Grant was established in Senate Bill 191 for the purposes of providing funding for existing apprenticeship and pre-apprenticeship programs or developing new apprenticeship and pre-apprenticeship programs to serve opportunity youth who are disconnected or at risk of disconnection from systems such as education, employment, housing and more.
+The COYA Grant has been funded by a total of \$65M allocated to date over three fiscal years: \$20 million in FY 2022-2023, \$20 million in FY 2023-2024 and \$25 million in FY 2024-2025.
+The first round of the COYA Grant awarded \$31 million.
+In this second round of the COYA Grant, DAS is making \$16 million available.

 The COYA Grant aligns with Governor Newsom's "Freedom to Succeed" Executive Order, which tasks key state education and workforce leaders to develop a Master Plan on Career Education to guide the state's efforts to strengthen career pathways, prioritize hands-on learning and real-life skills, and advance universal access and affordability for all Californians through streamlined collaboration and partnership across government and the private sector.
-This COYA Grant is a key mechanism to achieve this outcome, specifically with a focus on opportunity youth and connecting them with supported pre-apprenticeships and apprenticeship programs.
+This COYA Grant is a key mechanism to achieve this outcome, specifically with a focus on opportunity youth and connecting them with supported preapprenticeships and apprenticeship programs.

 This grant seeks to improve access to training and employment opportunities for opportunity youth throughout the state.
-There are a variety of ways that this grant will allow this to happen, through both pre-apprenticeship and apprenticeship programs and also through new program creation and establishing strong partnerships with existing programs.
+There are a variety of ways that this grant will allow this to happen, through both pre-apprenticeship and apprenticeship programs and through new program creation and establishing strong partnerships with existing programs.
 This grant aims to connect opportunity youth with earn and learn opportunities to propel them into a family sustaining career pathway.